greenbone/gvm-tools/docs/index.rst

 gvm-tools: Remote control your Greenbone Vulnerability Manager (GVM)
 ====================================================================

-The Greenbone Vulnerability Management Tools or :program:`gvm-tools` in short are a collection of tools that help with remote controlling a `Greenbone Security Manager (GSM) appliance <https://www.greenbone.net/en/product-comparison/>`_ and its underlying :term:`Greenbone Vulnerability Manager (GVM) <GVM>`.
+The Greenbone Vulnerability Management Tools, or :program:`gvm-tools` in short, are a collection of tools that help with remote controlling a `Greenbone Security Manager (GSM) appliance <https://www.greenbone.net/en/product-comparison/>`_ and its underlying :term:`Greenbone Vulnerability Manager (GVM) <GVM>`.